ElenaPhilipenko/battleship/README.md

     -----------
     To build project you can use Maven.
     Game is written on JDK 1.8.0_11 so you need to compile it with Java 1.8.
-    Download project, navigate to root folder of the project, where pom.xml is located and.
+    Download project, navigate to root folder of the project, where pom.xml is located.
     To build Ui version of the game run command: mvn clean install -P ui
     To build Ui version of the game run command: